DFE-Digital/manage-courses-ui/Readme.md

 ## Dotnet SDK

-You will need to have Version 2.1.300 ~
+You will need to have SDK Version
 [2.1.302 (download)](https://www.microsoft.com/net/download/thank-you/dotnet-sdk-2.1.302-windows-x64-installer)
 of the dotnet SDK installed in order to build and run this.
 This is due to a bug in ASP.NET MVC Core which is using inconsistent package versions.